Economics

 Application checklist

-• If English is not your first language, proficiency of English language certificate (IELTS etc.)
+- If English is not your first language, proficiency in the English language certificate (IELTS, and so on) – see Entry Requirements tab for more information

-• copies of both master's and bachelor's degree certificates and transcripts
+- Copies of both master's and bachelor's degree certificates and transcripts (with certified translations if applicable)

-It’s very important that you provide all the relevant information when you apply as incomplete applications will not be considered.
+You must provide all the relevant information when you apply, as incomplete applications will not be considered.

 After your application

-As part of your application process you will have to submit a research proposal demonstrating an interest in pursuing in-depth research in an appropriate area.
+As part of the application process you will have to submit a research proposal demonstrating the intellectual ability to identify viable research questions and a valuable contribution to knowledge in your elected research area

 English language requirements

-For September 2023 entry IELTS with an overall score of 6.5 with 5.5 in all subskills, or equivalent.
-You must submit your achieved and valid English language evidence with your application.
-Please note that English language tests must be no more than 2 years old at the start of the programme.
+Our minimum entry standard is the equivalent of an IELTS with an overall score of 6.5 with 5.5 in all subskills.
+English language tests must be no more than 2 years old at the start of the programme.

 Please read our English language requirements for more details.